dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_5_Sending_Coins_with_Automated_Raw_Transactions.md

 ## Create a Bare Bones Raw Transaction

 To use `fundrawtransaction` you first need to create a bare-bones raw transaction that lists _no_ inputs and _no_ change address.
-You'll just list your recipient and how much you want to send them, in this case `$recipient` and `0.0002` BTC.
+You'll just list your recipient and how much you want to send them, in this case `$recipient` and `0.0002` DGC.
 ```
 $ recipient=n2eMqTT929pb1RDNuqEnxdaLau1rxy3efi
 $ unfinishedtx=$(digitalcoin-cli -named createrawtransaction inputs='''[]''' outputs='''{ "'$recipient'": 0.0002 }''')